-A foreign company posting workers to Finland must have a reachable representative in Finland for posted workers and authorities during the posting period.
-The posting company is also required to keep available in Finland information about the company and the posted workers during the entire posting in Finland.
-In practice, the communication is realized through a representative.
+Foreign companies with posted workers in Finland must have a representative in Finland whom the posted workers and the authorities can contact at all times during the posting.
+In practice, this means they must have an address in Finland.
+The posting company is obligated to keep available in Finland information on the company and posted workers at all times during the posting.
+In practice, communication with the authorities is carried out via the representative.

 Selecting a representative